 What kind of information can you provide about a cat based on the genetic analysis?

-Genetic analysis allows an insight into so many different things.
+The genetic analysis allows an insight into so many different things.
 Right now, our report consists of breed and wildcat indexes.
 The report will be expanded shortly though and all the early clients will be updated for free.
-Within this and the following year we are planning to introduce Health, Traits and Wellness segments to the CatKit.
+Within this and the following year, we are planning to introduce Health, Traits and Wellness segments to the CatKit.

 The upcoming Health index will help discover cat's genetics influences to their risk for certain health conditions, or if their DNA is carrying a genetic disorder.
 We’re planning to cover seven health markers: hypertrophic cardiomyopathy, polycystic kidney disease, factor XII deficiency, hemophilia B, hypothyroidism and polydactyly.